Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

 4.
-   + Now you download the TWO zip files called [lf.zip.001](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/blob/main/lf.zip.001) and
+   + Now you download the TWO zip files called "lf.zip.001" and "lf.zip.002" from this folder ["Windows"](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/tree/main/Windows).
-     [lf.zip.002](https://github.com/Zylence/10-fast-fingers-typing-bot-lightning_fingers/blob/main/lf.zip.002) from my repo.
-You can find them by either searching above or          clicking the individual links.
 Save them in the same location and unzip the first one using [7zip](https://www.7-zip.org/).
 The second one will automaticly be used aswell.
 This should yield you an exe file.

-    + PASSWORD FOR UNZIPPING: "Zylence"
     + If the zip files get renamed to sth like "lf.zip(1).001" change it back to its original name, it may not work otherwise!